tiby312/broccoli-project/report/src/ch1-broccoli-vs-other.md

-The above chart compares different implementations of `find_colliding_pairs` both in terms of comparisons and benches.
+The above charts compare different implementations of `find_colliding_pairs` both in terms of comparisons and benches.
 It is interesting to note that the real world bench times follow the same trend as the theoretical number of comparisons.

 The jumps that you see in the theoretical `broccoli` line are the points at which the trees height grows.
 It is a complete binary tree so a slight increase in the height causes a doubling of nodes so it is a drastic change.
 As the number of aabbs increases it is inevitable that sometimes the tree will be too tall or too short.